mozmeao/platform-docs/docs/attribution/0001-analytics.md

 });
 ```

-User scoped custom dimensions must be configured in GA4.
+User scoped custom dimensions must be configured in GA.
 The list of supported custom dimensions is:

 -   ``firefox_is_default`` (boolean)
 -   ``firefox_is_signed_in`` (boolean)